morgoe/yogaruka/_includes/content/yoga/prices.md

 **$39**: available strictly for new students who have not attended any classes at YogaRuka before; **valid for 14 consecutive days** (starting from the date of purchase), one pass per person.

 For absolute freedom and no commitments whatsoever, you can always simply book a drop-in class.

 {% include price.html title="Intro 14 Day Pass" subtitle="Unlimited classes for 14 days" amount="$39" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

 ### Monthly Membership

 **$39/wk (billed monthly)**: it gives you access to **unlimited classes** - even several daily if you’re up for it.
+Renewal is automated and there is **no commitment to a contract**.
+At any point you can switch to a 10-class pass or downgrade to the two-classes weekly.

-Renewal is automated and there is **no commitment to a contract.** At any point you can switch to a 10-class pass or upgrade to the 3-month membership.
+$29/wk (billed monthly): it gives you access to any two classes weekly - and you can mix and match as much as you want.
+Renewal is automated and there is no commitment to a contract.
+At any point you can switch to a 10-class pass or upgrade to the 3-month membership.

 {% include price.html title="Unlimited Membership" subtitle="Unlimited classes per week" amount="$39/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}